-You can learn more about installing software from here.
+You can learn more about installing additional software from the adding software guide.

-Why does Bodhi Linux use Midori Web Browser?
+Why does Bodhi Linux use Epiphany Web Browser?

-Midori has the advantages of being very lightweight yet highly functional, which fits in with the Bodhi Linux philosophy (see the first question).
-Midori also has the ability to install applications directly from the AppCenter, a feature which some other browsers lack.
+Epiphany has the advantages of being very lightweight yet functional, which fits in with the Bodhi Linux philosophy.
+Epiphany also has the ability to install applications directly from the AppCenter, a feature that some other browsers lack.

-How do I mark a problem as “Answered”?
+How do I mark a problem as “[SOLVED]”?

-So you figured out the answer to your own question and want to delete your thread?
+So you figured out the answer to your own question in the forums and want to delete your thread?